UVic Flute Syllabus Spring term 2025

 Private lesson mark rubric:

-1. For Undergraduates: Your progress towards the technical exam, as evident in regular check-ins during lessons.
-Please note: The undergraduate technical exam will be held first lesson in February; my replacement is aware of exam content and will be evaluating this exam.
-All undergraduate students will be assessed in fluency, accuracy, tonal consistency and speed.
+1. For Undergraduates: Your progress towards the technical exam, as evident in regular technical “check-ins” during lessons.
+All undergraduate students will be assessed by their improvement in fluency, accuracy, tonal consistency and speed.

-2. For Graduate students: special topics as determined by prior consultation.
+2. For Graduate students: Quality of work towards a special topic or project, as determined by prior consultation.

-AND 40% of mark: Quality of performances (which may include Tues/Fri music, studio recitals and/or masterclasses).
-For all 245, 345 and 445 students: IPS for performance majors: Participation in IPS is expected for all undergraduate performance majors (please note: IPS is currently not required for graduate students).
+IPS for performance majors: Participation in IPS is expected for all undergraduate performance majors (please note: IPS is currently not required for graduate students).
+Please consult Brightspace for current IPS policies (attendance, marking, course expectations, etc).

 Readings and Reflections Two short written reflections (between 250 and 300 words) on required readings are expected as part of this course.
 Please choose from the relevant lists below.

-You may complete your assigned reflections in any order that works best for you.
-First summary is due by 31 January; second is due by 5 March.
-Early submissions (during second term) are welcomed.
+You may complete your reflections in any order that works best for you.
+First summary is due by 31 January; second is due by 15 March.
+Early submissions (anytime during second term) are welcomed.
+Late assignments will not be accepted.

-This assignments is intended to heighten your awareness of performance issues.
-Each student should experiment, applying their readings to their own practice.
+This assignment is intended to heighten your awareness of performance issues.
+Each student should experiment, applying their readings to their own personal practice.
 To that end, please provide three specific examples of how you applied information (i.e., sourced from a given reading).
-This assignment requires forethought and active experimentation.
+This assignment requires forethought and active experimentation in the practice room.

-Important: Please submit your summaries via email with “Student Name: 2023-24 Reading Summary #X” in subject line.
-Please note: late assignments will not be accepted, though you may submit early (during second term only).
+Important: Please submit your reflections via email with “Student Name: 2025 Reading Summary #X” in subject line.

-Readings for Second term 2024-2025 Please choose two readings from below.
+Readings for Spring term 2025 Please choose two readings from below.

 For first year students: